google/googletest/googletest/docs/primer.md

 int Factorial(int n);  // Returns the factorial of n
 ```

-A test case for this function might look like:
+A test suite for this function might look like:

 ```c++
 // Tests factorial of 0.